All Episodes

 Cheapest price to join is $25, but it's just a gold mine.

-It is a encyclopedia of knowledge.
+It is an encyclopedia of knowledge.

 And if we ever do this lobbying thing, Heritage Foundation is going to be part of it.

-Now there may be 501c3 rules involved here, but I mean these people are the ones in Washington.
+Now, there may be 501c3 rules involved here, but I mean, these people are the ones in Washington.

-There's a couple others that would be excellent at this, but this is a great website, and it's just it's an encyclopedia.
+There's a couple others that would be excellent at this, but this is a great website, and it's just an encyclopedia.

-The blueprint works every time it's tried.
+Because it's right, the blueprint works every time it's tried.

 This is why it is so frustrating to see our party throw it away.

-But Rush but Rush, they can't get tax cuts through now.
+But rush, but rush, they can't get tax cuts through now.

 They don't have enough votes.

-I know, I know, I know, but now is not the future.
+I know, I know, I know.

 The future is not now.